Badge of Infamy

-Badge of Infamy is a juvenile science fiction novel written by American writer Lester del Rey.
-It was published by Galaxy Science Fiction Novels in 1963.
+Badge of Infamy (1963) is a juvenile science fiction novel written by American writer Lester del Rey.

-Premise
+Publication history

+The first version of the story appeared in Satellite Science Fiction June, 1957.
+A longer version was published by Galaxy Science Fiction Novels in 1963.
+It was the first in Galaxy's new series of digest-sized books combining two works by a single author; Badge of Infamy was bound with del Rey's The Sky Is Falling, which was also an expansion of a shorter work.
+The two were republished together again in 1973 as an Ace double.
+A review in Luna Monthly criticized the "double" format, saying that The Sky Is Falling is a much worse story than Badge of Infamy, and complaining that it is challenging for a reviewer "to tell you the reader that only half of this or any other book is worth buying".
+The review praised Badge of Infamy for its exciting storytelling "that does not preach".
+It has more recently been released as a standalone ebook by Feedbooks.

+Synopsis

 In the future, powerful unions called lobbies control much of society.
 One of the most powerful lobbies is the medical lobby, which following a pandemic that spread across earth, has required all medicine from being practiced only by authorized lobby members and only in approved lobby facilities.
 Daniel Feldman was once a doctor but has now become a pariah due to his breach of these rules.
 Trying to escape the shame he travels to Mars, where he discovers a disaster threatening billions of lives.
+He practices unauthorized medicine again, and eventually frees Mars from the control of Earth and the lobby system.